import gurobipy as gp

 import numpy as np

-c = np.array([8, 12, 10])
+= np.array([8, 12, 10])

-f = np.array([15, 18])
+c = np.array([15, 18])

-A = np.array([[2, 3, 2], [4, 2, 3]])
+f = np.array([[2, 3, 2], [4, 2, 3]])

-B = np.array([[4, 5], [2, 3]])
+A = np.array([[4, 5], [2, 3]])

-b = np.array([300, 220])
+B = np.array([300, 220])

-master_solver = GenericMasterSolverGurobi(f, B, b)
+= GenericMasterSolverGurobi(f, B, b)

-dual_subprob_solver = GenericSubprobSolverGurobi(A, c, B, b)
+master_solver = GenericSubprobSolverGurobi(A, c, B, b)

-benders_solver = GenericBendersDecomposition(master_solver, dual_subprob_solver)
+= GenericBendersDecomposition(master_solver, dual_subprob_solver)

-status = benders_solver.optimize()
+benders_solver = benders_solver.optimize() status

 Iteration: 1